 It is important that all staff receive training to enable them to recognise the possible signs and indicators of abuse, neglect and exploitation and to know what to do if they have a concern.

 New staff and Board members will receive a briefing during their induction, which includes the Club’s safeguarding policies and procedures, staff behaviour policy, reporting and recording arrangements, and details for the DSO.
 All staff, including the DSO, SSM and Board will receive training that is regularly updated.
-All staff working directly with children will be required to attend an FA safeguarding course (managers, club, officials, stewards, club mascots medics and other support staff) and coaches will be required to undertake the FA coaches’ safeguarding children course (‘How we support’ level 1 workshop) or the UK Coaching Safeguarding and Protecting Children workshop.
+All staff working directly with children will be required to attend an FA safeguarding course (managers, club, officials, stewards, club mascots medics and other support staff) and coaches will be required to undertake the FA coaches’ safeguarding children course or the UK Coaching Safeguarding and Protecting Children workshop.
 Training should be refreshed at least every three years.
 All staff will also receive safeguarding updates via email, e-bulletins, website access and staff meetings throughout the year.

 Volunteers, will undergo DBS checks commensurate with their role and responsibilities in the Club, their contact with children and adults at risk and the supervision provided to them.
 Under no circumstances will a volunteer who has not been appropriately checked be left unsupervised.